About Me

 Curriculum

-From critical foundations to signature explorations
+From foundations to explorations

 I have taught a diverse curriculum spanning sociology, interdisciplinary studies, and geography.
 My specialty seminars on non-mainstream cultures have drawn strong interdisciplinary enrollment, while offerings such as Technology & Society and Comparative Perspectives on Dress exemplify my ability to develop engaging explorations beyond standard curriculum.

 Complementing these niche topics, I have led foundational courses including both small and large sections of Introduction to Sociology, Demography, Geographic Information Systems, Sociology of Religion, and Rural Sociology.
-Such broad instructional experience demonstrates versatility valuable to schools wanting to enrich their course offerings while still satisfying core curriculum requirements.

 Student Experiences